nothingisfunny/recursion-readme/README.md

         sumUpTo(1) + 2
           // 1
 ```
 So at this point, all we showed is Javascript breaking down, or reinterpreting our function.
 What is the sumUpTo(5)?
 Well it's the sumUpTo(4) + 5.
 What is the sumUpTo(4)?
 It's the sumUpTo(3) + 4.
 All of these sumUpTo are unsolved puzzles for Javascript until we get to sumUpTo(1).
-Our function says that sumUpTo(1) returns 1.
+Our function says that sumUpTo(1) returns 1 (by virtue of the `else` block.

 So now Javscript can start filling in these function calls.
 Because sumUpTo(1) equals one, and sumUpTo(2) equals sumUpTo(1) + 2 the sumUpTo(2) equals 3.
 In other words Javascript performs the following.

 ```javascript
     // 1